opennode/waldur-saltstack/docs/exchange.rst

 List users
 ----------

-To get a list of all tenant users - issue GET request against **/api/exchange-users/**.
+To get a list of all users - issue GET request against **/api/exchange-users/**.
 Only users with view access to tenant can view tenant users.

 Response example: